syncfusion-content/asp.netmvc-docs/aspnetmvc/Diagram/Shapes.md

 ## Flow Shapes

 The flow shapes are used to represent the process flow.
 It is used for analyzing, designing, and managing for documentation process.
 To create a flow shape, node can be created with FlowShape class.
-Its `Shape` property can be set with any one of the inbuilts [Flow Shapes](/aspnetmvc/api/global#flowshapes "Flow Shapes") and by default, it is considered as "Process".
+Its `Shape` property can be set with any one of the built-in shape.
+[Flow Shapes](http://help.syncfusion.com/CR/cref_files/aspnet/ejweb/Syncfusion.EJ~Syncfusion.JavaScript.DataVisualization.DiagramEnums.FlowShapes.html "Flow Shapes") and by default, it is considered as "Process".
 The following code example illustrates how to create a flow shape.

 {% highlight c# %}